Elbow Injuries? Holistic Remedies May Help

 So, what did I do?
 Well, I tried out a session for myself.
 The first time I tried reiki was over ten years ago.
 At that time, I was experiencing pain in my foot from marathon training.
 Well, I don’t know how it happened and I guess I never will… but after my session, my foot pain was significantly decreased!

 Why do I tell you this story?
 Well, reiki might help with elbow injuries.
 I’ll tell you this… it won’t hurt.
-Reiki has never been shown to have a harming effect.
+Reiki has never been shown to have a harmful effect.
 Sure, maybe you don’t see any results at all.
 But like me… it doesn’t hurt to try!

 Why not experiment with reiki yourself to see if it improves your elbow issues?